dpwright/dotfiles/README.markdown

 Ratpoison is my window manager of choice across systems using X-Windows.
-I have a rather script-driven setup with different workspaces for different tasks I perform, switchable with <Cmd-key>Fn, where n is the workspace number.
+I have a rather script-driven setup with different workspaces for different tasks I perform, switchable with &lt;Cmd-key&gt;Fn, where n is the workspace number.

 There is a set of scripts for ratpoison called rpws which accomplish a similar task, but somehow I never quite got along with them so I wrote my own.